mhagstrand/slate/source/includes/_api_load.md

 #### <span class="jumptarget"> <a name="process"></a> Splitting and Decoding the Signed Payload</span>

-The signed payload is a string containing a base64url-encoded JSON string and a base64url-encoded [HMAC signature](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code).
+The signed payload is a string containing a base64url-encoded JSON string and a base64url-encoded <a href="http://en.wikipedia.org/wiki/Hash-based_message_authentication_code" target="_blank">HMAC signature</a>.
 The parts are delimited by the `.` character:

 ```
 encoded_json_string.encoded_hmac_signature